Fault and Liability for Car Accidents

 The automobile insurance industry lobbied state legislatures to base car accident liability more on motor vehicle statutes than on common law notions of fault.
 This has made it easier for insurers to challenge fault and liability when the other party in an accident has violated a traffic law, especially since liability insurance is required in all states.

-For example, a motorist lacking liability insurance may not be able to collect for damages even if the other motorist was at least partially negligent for a traffic accident.
+For example, a motorist who was speeding may not be able to collect the full amount of damages even if the other driver was at least partially negligent for a traffic accident by changing lanes in front of them without signaling.

 Car Accident Liability and Common Law